wotakumoe/wotaku/Websites.md

 ### Stream

-#### Uploader
 - [**Aniwave**](https://aniwave.to/home) `aka 9anime`
     - Huge library with Watch Together feature
-    - Lesser compression compared to other sites that use 3rd party hosts
+    - Less amount of compression compared to other sites that use 3rd party hosts
 - [**Marin**](https://marin.moe/)
     - Re-encodes files of other encoder groups while keeping the quality consistent
     - Uploads encoded **Blu-ray** versions if available